 You may be wondering, why did my property taxes go up?
 Well, there are several things that make your property taxes go up.
 Property tax is based on your town, state, or municipality’s tax rate, as well as your property value.
 Changes to either of these tend to be what drives property taxes up.
 Some property tax changes are out of your hands, but other factors are in your control.
 And if you think you’re being taxed unfairly, we can show you what steps to take to dispute your property tax bill.

 What Home Improvements Increase Property Taxes?

 Some homeowners wonder what the difference is between functional renovations versus more luxury-focused projects.
 Does a patio increase property taxes?
 How much will my taxes go up if I build an addition?
+Does a detached garage increase property taxes?
 Will a new roof increase property taxes as much as a swimming pool?